supimon/webrtpc/Readme.md

  - will display error messages besides these fields on the front end and also display the additional data check box.
  - as a quick check, you can try this in browser console.

+3. The individual error messages can be edited in index.html file within the <p class="error-feedback"> under each input.
+4. For the Date of birth, even though there are 3 inputs, there is just one <p class="error-feedback"> to display the error message.
+5.

  Regarding decreasing the overall content width in the page: